sound-eng/Strim/README.md

 # Strim

+## Exersize project:
-## Strim is a pair of CLI applications - a client and a server - for capturing audio data and sending it over the network.
+### A pair of CLI applications - a client and a server - for capturing audio data.

 ## Strim_server